-As at June 30, 2023 and 2022, the Company's financial liabilities pertain to loans payable, trade and other payables, excluding tax-related payables, and advances from related parties.
-Trade and other payables are considered to be current because these are expected to be settled within 12 months from the end of the reporting period.
+As at March 31, 2023 and June 30, 2022, the Group's financial liabilities pertain to Trade and Other Payables, except those tax-related liabilities, and Loans Payable and Borrowings inclusive of future interest.
+Trade and other payables and loans payable and borrowings are considered to be current which are expected to be settled within 12 months from the end of each reporting period.